syncfusion-content/maui-docs/MAUI/Picker/populating-items.md

 Collection of items can be created and assigned to a Collection based on index value, and each index is a column of picker.

-The following code example encapsulate how to populate Country and Cityes in each column of picker.
+The following code example encapsulate how to populate Country and Cities in each column of picker.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}